25 Christmas Movies

 22. White Christmas – I could probably recite every line of this classic.
 Bing Crosby, Danny Kaye, Rosemary Clooney, and Vera-Ellen blow the roof off of this memorable tale of two army buddies trying to save the remote vacation lodge of their former commanding officer.
 It’s really not Christmas until I’ve watched it.
 Get your own copy here.

-23. Holiday in Handcuffs – Melissa Joan Hart and Mario Lopez star in this hilarious ABC Family tale of a woman who kidnaps a fellow diner patron when her boyfriend dumps her right before they are to leave to meet her family for the holidays.
-They end up falling in love, of course.
+23. Holiday in Handcuffs – Melissa Joan Hart and Mario Lopez star in this hilarious ABC Family tale of a woman who kidnaps a fellow diner patron to pose as her boyfriend, as the real one has just dumped her right before they are to leave to meet her family for the holidays.
+She and the fake boyfriend end up falling in love, of course.
 Quick note, the former ABC Family channel is the first station I remember doing this 25 days of Christmas programming lineup.
 Buy this movie here.

 24. Magic Stocking – This is a heartwarming tale of a woman (Bridget Regan) and her daughter who get a Christmas stocking that makes wishes come true.
 Regan ends up falling for an architect/contractor (Victor Webster) who is in town to reconstruct the town gazebo for Christmas.
-I cannot find a copy at any reputable online company or any place to watch it, but you can find it playing on the Hallmark Channel during the holidays.
+You can buy the DVD here.

 25. It’s a Wonderful Life – Jimmy Stewart and Donna Reed star in this 1947 iconic takeoff of Dickens’ A Christmas Carol.
-I remember when you used to have to catch it when they played it once a year during the Christmas season.
+A beautifully done version, and if you’re not a little in love with Jimmy Stewart and Donna Reed by the end, I suggest you check your pulse.
+I still cry every time.
 Get your own copy here.

 That does it!
 The 25 movies that make the holiday season complete for me.